davepfeiffer/pyforeman/README.md

 # Notice

-This project is underconstruction and untested.
+This project is under construction and untested.
+The work in here will not have a high level of polish or documentation.
+The project will likely see some improvement and the documentation will come once the core features are settled.

 # Overview